 Reviews on Best Gardening Pants for 2023

-Gardening pants are a good investment.
+Gardening pants are a good investment, as are chainsaw chaps when using a chainsaw.
 You might be ok with a decent pair of jeans for light work, but any gardener who’s been at it for a while will tell you how bad their knees are.

 Proper gardening pants with inbuilt knee pads, and decent pockets will save you so much up and down, and stop you crouching for hours at a time over delicate garden tasks.